Sergio-Bautista/Proxmox-SOC-HomeLab/README.md

 ````
 *Example Description:*

 The lab uses several virtual networks (Proxmox Bridges) managed by pfSense:
     Shared WAN/Proxmox Management: vmbr0 (bridged to physical NIC eno1).
     This bridge handles both Proxmox host management from your home network and provides internet access to the lab via pfSense's

 *WAN interface.*

-    Lab Management/Attacker Network (LAN):
+1.-Lab Management/Attacker Network (LAN):
-        vmbr1 (10.0.0.0/24) - Where Kali Linux will reside.
+    -vmbr1 (10.0.0.0/24) - Where Kali Linux will reside.

-    Vulnerable Zone (DMZ):
+2.-Vulnerable Zone (DMZ):
-        vmbr2 (10.0.10.0/24) - Where Metasploitable 2/3 and your Windows Client VM will reside.
+    -vmbr2 (10.0.10.0/24) - Where Metasploitable 2/3 and your Windows Client VM will reside.

-    Blue Team Tools Network:
+3.-Blue Team Tools Network:
-        vmbr3 (10.0.20.0/24) - Where Wazuh and TheHive will reside.
+    -vmbr3 (10.0.20.0/24) - Where Wazuh and TheHive will reside.

 ````
                             +-------------------------+